 Sun and Temperature

-The ideal temperature range for growing parsley is between 72-86 °F (22-30 °C).
+The ideal temperature range for parsley is between 72-86 °F (22-30 °C).
 It can tolerate colder conditions up to light frost and thrives well in USDA growing zones from 5a to 9b.

 Watering and Humidity

-Parsley requires loamy, well-draining soil.
+Parsley requires loamy, well-drained soil.
 Rich soil is ideal, although parsley seeds can be started in a standard seed starting mix and then transplanted into a richer soil blend.
 If you grow parsley indoors in a container, consider a high-quality potting mix.
 Outdoor in-bed growers may want to amend their soil with compost in advance to make sure their parsley grows well.

-A good, balanced 5-5-5 organic fertilizer is usually all that’s required for growing parsley plants in your garden beds.
+A good, balanced 5-5-5 organic fertilizer is usually all that’s required for growing parsley in your garden beds.
 Apply fertilizer once or twice during the growing season.

 Liquid fertilizers can work well for your parsley plants, particularly for those growing parsley indoors.
 Apply a dose of liquid fertilizer every six weeks throughout the growing season.